-How Responsive Web Design Works and Why It Is a Must for Modern Websites
+What Is Responsive Web Design: How It Works and Why It Is a Must for Modern Websites

 Learn how responsive web design adapts your site for optimal viewing on all devices.
 Understand why it's essential to create modern, user-friendly websites that engage visitors.

-How Responsive Web Design Works and Why It Is a Must for Modern Websites - Clay
+What Is Responsive Web Design: How It Works and Why It Is a Must for Modern Websites - Clay

 Think back to the days before responsive web design.
 You would spend hours designing a website, ensuring all elements fit perfectly on the page.
 But then you would open it on your phone, and half of the content is cut off, or you'd have to scroll sideways to see everything.
 It was frustrating.
-But with responsive web design, those days are behind us.
+But with responsive web design, those days are behind us — today’s web development implements responsive design to solve those problems across all screen types.

 This blog post will examine how responsive web design works and why it's crucial for today's web designers and companies.
 So let's get started!